-The Circular Economy Strategy (CES) will set out how the Council as an organisation will make its own processes more circular and meet its net zero targets and also how the Council and its community partners will support businesses to become more circular.
-Additionally, it is an opportunity to highlight what local businesses and organisations are already doing to reduce their environmental impact and work towards net zero.
+The Council has produced a draft Circular Economy Strategy for East Dunbartonshire, which sets out how the Council as an organisation will make its own processes more circular and also how the Council and its community partners will support businesses to become more circular.
+You can read the draft strategy and have your say between 4th January and 3rd February 2023.

 Why is it Important to Transition to a Circular Economy?

 Waste is damaging to our planet and is one of the contributing causes of global climate and environmental crises.
 The objective of a Circular Economy is zero waste – which is better for the environment, businesses and communities.

 Every year, the average person in Scotland consumes the equivalent of 18.4 tonnes of raw materials, and Scotland’s consumption is 38% higher than the global average (and more than double the sustainable limit).
 We need to move away from treating goods as disposable or we will run out of vital natural resources.
 Transitioning to a Circular Economy means thinking differently about the products and materials we use – for example:

 - Repairing old things and designing new ones to be fixable so we keep them for longer

 - Repurposing and upcycling when items cannot be reused for their original purpose

 - Supporting businesses with innovative ideas for sustainably-made and reusable products

 - Borrowing, leasing, swapping and sharing things to get more use out of them